NethermindEth/Paprika/docs/README.md

 ### Pages

 Pages are designed as value types that provide a wrapper around a raw memory pointer.
-The underlying pointer does not change, so that pages can be implemented as `readonly unsafe struct` like in the following example.
+The underlying pointer does not change, so pages can be implemented as `readonly unsafe struct` like in the following example.

 ```csharp
 public readonly unsafe struct Page